dwalker109/aoc-2023/README.md

 Pretty simple.
 Part 1 came together in not much time, part 2 is not much more.
 Got the runtime down to less that half a millisecond by avoiding collections and working with byte refs.
 Trying to use bitvecs made no difference so scrapped that.

+## Day 15: Lens Library

+A pleasant, straightforward, follow the steps kinda day.
+The hardest thing about this one was following the text and realising that the `dbg!` output and RustRover debugger both present slightly confusing information about `VecDeque`.
+Plus a few small bugs about text parsing which made it seem trickier that it was.
+Runs very fast though.